Organising a funeral can seem overwhelming.

 Contacting your local paper is an important step as many people, particularly the elderly and regional family and friends, still get their information from here.

-Go through the funeral step by step to create a service that could contain music, video and images, and really tell the story of your loved one.
+Go through the farewell step by step to create a service that could contain music, video and images, and really tell the story of your loved one.
 Your director should support you throughout this process.

 When faced with the passing of a loved one, there’s an age old tradition that needs to be followed.
 They say “You need to cry before you can laugh”.
 In the same way, you need to experience the pain, sorrow and grief before you can share in the joy of celebrating a life.
 This provides a means of dealing with your loss, allowing you to get on with life as best you can.